 As the days get warmer, colourful Ichneumon Wasps become a common sight in many Aussie backyards, hovering above your lawn on a warm day or trying to mate with your orchids.

 There are around 2000 species living all across Australia.

 These stingless insects are Mother Nature's pest control for your garden and provide fascinating entertainment for those prepared to sit still and watch the show.

-At up to 12 cm in length and with bright markings, Ichneumon Wasps are easy to spot when searching your backyard for a suitable host for their eggs.
+At an average of 1.2 cm in length and with bright markings, Ichneumon Wasps are easy to spot when searching your backyard for a suitable host for their eggs.
 Ichneumon Wasps are parasitoids, meaning they lay their eggs on a host insect, such as a moth caterpillar or lawn grub.
 The wasp larvae hatch and feed on the insect, and unlike fleas and lice they will eventually kill their host.